 ip (string) - IPv4 address of the user to whom the token was issued;

-sub (string) - User identifier, allowing the Partner to identify the specific user associated with the token.
-Must be unique for each Partner's user, but not necessarily an internal identifier (consider symmetric encryption, hashing or using external ids).
+sub (string) - User identifier.
+It must be unique for each partner's user, but it is not required to be an internal identifier. (consider symmetric encryption, hashing or using external ids).
+For non-authenticated users, provide empty string (sub: "").

 Provided we have the following secret: